Digital Investigation Report Templates

 Example: There is clear evidence to prove that the subject falsified his timesheet, a violation of the Company Code of Conduct Section 3.
 Therefore, the complaint is substantiated.

-The accurateness of an investigation report lies in its structure.
+The accuracy of an investigation report lies in its structure.
 The structure allows reports to be consistent and reduces the time and effort spent in preparing and writing the report.
 Additionally, it would also be ideal if investigation reports are performed in a tool that allows easy collaboration, documentation in one safe location, and real-time report generation.

 An effective investigation report follow these steps:

-Preview and download an Investigation Report Template here.
+Incident Investigation Report Template

 An incident investigation report template is used to document an incident as soon as it occurs, no matter how big or small.
 Capture relevant environmental, equipment, system, and people factors that may have contributed to the incident.
 You can also use this template to identify steps to be taken based on contributing factors and underlying causes.